Mastt Logo

 A construction worker might have an RDO scheduled every second Friday, based on extra hours worked during their rostered shifts.
 In contrast, an ADO might allow a worker to take a day off after accumulating hours from overtime shifts.
 Both systems ensure flexibility while meeting industry and employee needs.

-Is RDO in Australia the same as in the US?
+Is RDO in Australia the Same as in the US?

 Rostered Days Off (RDOs) in Australia and the US can serve a similar purpose but differ in formality and implementation.
 In Australia, RDOs are formalized and governed by industry awards or agreements, ensuring employees accrue extra hours for a scheduled, paid day off.
 This structured system is common in industries like construction and manufacturing.
 For more details, refer to our complete guide to RDO in Australia.